Listen up. It's not all good resume advice!

 Better advice: Be honest and explain yourself.

-There’s no need to hide your past on your resume and if you try, you will probably end up highlighting the non-progressive parts of your career.
+There's no need to hide your past and employment gaps on your resume and if you try, you will probably end up highlighting the non-progressive parts of your career.
 Of course, filling in the gaps is easier said than done, but just be prepared with what you gained from your time away and speak to that.

 So, forget the bad resume advice and go with the better, and you'll find yourself with a whole new resume!